vSphere Supervisor Cluster Overview

 If you are starting with VMware vSphere and Kubernetes, one important concept you will hear is Supervisor Cluster.

-But what exactly is it?
+- what exactly is it?

-Why do we need it?
+- Why do we need it?

-And how does it actually work internally?
+- How does it actually work internally?

 In this guide, we will explain everything in simple language, along with a clear workflow.